 - 12 O Do you recognize the places in the photos?
 What do you know about them?
-Discuss with a partner. - 13 Watch the video.
-What are they trying to decide on?
-What decision did they make in the end? - 14 Watch the video again.
+Discuss with a partner. - 14 Watch the video again.
 Make notes about what you can see and do in each place. - 15 Complete the Useful phrases with the words in the box.